Digital Marketing

 All competitors react: responsiveness is key, but don’t lose what makes your brand distinct

-As consumers and market conditions change, competitors will react, sometimes in surprising ways.
-Agility isn’t just about adjusting messaging, it’s about how quickly your marketing change can respond to what’s happening in real time.
-But you have to make sure you don’t throw the baby out with the bathwater in the name of agility; you need to understand what makes your brand different and what about your positioning speaks to your customers and take that into account, even through chaotic periods of change.
+But you have to make sure you don’t throw the baby out with the bathwater in the name of agility; you need to understand what makes your brand different and what about your positioning speaks to your customers, and take that into account, even through chaotic periods of change.

-When it comes to reacting to new competitors in the market who might be capturing market share, don’t panic.
 Be careful of making decisions that lose what’s distinct about your own offering.
-Look no further than Instagram’s response to the rise of TikTok: the video started taking audiences away from other social media platforms like Instagram, so Instagram launched Reels, which was criticized for aping TikTok’s features.
+Look no further than Instagram’s response to the rise of TikTok: the video app started taking audiences away from other social media platforms like Instagram, so Instagram launched Reels, which was criticized for aping TikTok’s features.

 In fact, other changes Meta announced that would make Instagram even more similar to TikTok have been postponed after widespread outcry to “Keep Instagram Instagram.”
 And despite all of Meta’s efforts, TikTok users are still spending more time on TikTok than Instagram.